civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_config.md

 ## Summary

-This hook is called soon after the CRM_Core_Config object has ben initialized.
+This hook is called soon after the `CRM_Core_Config` object has been initialized.

+## Notes

 You can use this hook to modify the config object and hence behavior of CiviCRM dynamically.

 ## Definition